cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 - Slaves offer resources (including storage) to the Master
 - Slaves advertise their capabilities with a combination of *resources* + *attributes*.
+- The Master's Allocator module maintains a model of system wide resources.
-- Resources and attributes are offered to Frameworks as  vectors (tuples).
+- Resources and attributes are offered to Frameworks (by the Allocator) as  vectors (tuples).
 For example resources available on a slave node might include cpu+mem+storage

 ---

 ## Distinction between Resources and Attributes
-- Mesos tracks consumption of resources by Frameworks, and decrements subsequent resource offers while the resource is in use.
+- the Allocator tracks consumption of resources by Frameworks, and decrements subsequent resource offers while the resource is in use.
-- Attributes are not considered consumed by a running task, so they are not "usage constrained" or tracked by the Mesos Master - they are always offered to Frameworks.
+- Attributes are not considered consumed by a running task, so they are not "usage constrained" or tracked by the Allocator - they are always simply passed though in offers to Frameworks.
 Attributes are commonly used to guide placement by Marathon.

 It might make sense for a read-only volume to be advertised as an attribute, if the storage provider can safely expose this to multiple slaves concurrently.
 For normal read-write volumes, some facility must track consumption by a task, so resource is the proper advertisement, not attribute